EMDR Therapy & Autism: Accommodations That Benefit Everyone

 Neurodiverse clients often benefit from visual, tactile, or concrete aids in therapy – and, honestly, so do many neurotypical clients.

 One of my favorite tools is Ana Gomez’s Positive and Negative Cognition Notecards.
-These allow clients to identify their thought patterns more clearly, giving shape to the vague or confusing feelings that often bring them to therapy in the first place.
+These allow clients to identify their thought patterns more clearly, giving shape to the vague or confusing thoughts and feelings that often bring them to therapy.

 Other tools, such as a laminated list of common NCs and PCs, feelings charts/feelings wheels, sand trays, paper and drawing supplies, dry-erase markers and boards, and all manner of coping or fidget toys, can be helpful.